 2. Venezuelans’ want to chat about Politics

 I was extremely surprised to find out that most of the Venezuelans I had the pleasure of bumping into were more than up for discussing the political situation in the country.
 I spoke to die-hard Chavistas, left-wing protestors and everybody in between; the one thing they all had in common was that they were extremely grateful to have somebody listen to their side of the story.
 On numerous occasions, Venezuelans themselves would actually initiate the conversation which was not what I had expected.
 In the past, when visiting ‘dangerous’ countries, I have found locals to be very quiet when it comes to discussing their government due to an inherent fear of reprisals.
-Venezuela was refreshingly different and I felt that, despite the huge amounts of conflicting information thrown at me, I came away from the country with a better understanding of what is actually going on.
+Venezuela was refreshingly different, although the country was constantly shook by civil unrest and riots, I felt I came away from the country with a better understanding of what is actually going on.

 3. Powdered Milk is more expensive than an internal flight